 The album lifts off with the famous Low Rider by American funk band War and producer Jerry Goldstein, which appeared on their album Why Can’t We Be Friends?, released in 1975.
 The original has two heavyweights, the ultra-masculine voice and the dominant harmonica.
 Paula Atherton’s new interpretation sounds like a modern and fresh extension to the old hit with alternative and hip instrumentation.

 Long Tall Cool One captures the positive mood of the first piece and translates it into another theme.
 The intro of Into The Night has a flabbergasting similarity to Papa Was A Rolling Stone by the Temptations.
-A good approach for Paula’s own ideas.
+A good approach to Paula’s own ideas.

 On Good Love Gone Bad Paula chooses another ingenious concept to start the song.
 She presents her saxophone performance in an unadulterated way without any other musical accompaniment.
 The Rippington’s very own keyboardist Bill Heller serves with the extremely smoothly You Got It.

 The funky All About The One portraits the popular double feature of Cindy Bradley on trumpet and Paula on sax.
-Both have often performed on each others albums and events.
-That Paula is not only an excellent saxophone player, but can also keep up vocally, she demonstrates with Say Goodbye.
+Both have often performed on each other’s albums and events.
+That Paula is not only an excellent saxophone player but can also keep up vocally, she demonstrates with Say Goodbye.

 Shake It comes up with a further outstanding harmonization of both horn players.
 My Song For You is written by Nick Colionne, who also performs the guitar.
 A harmonic and melodic blending of sax and guitar is the final structure.
 New Color is the second Bill Heller/Atherton co-composition opting on a feisty rhythm.
-Last song is an instrumental version of Say Goodbye.
+The last song is an instrumental version of Say Goodbye.

 Credit: Hans-Bernd Hulsmann